-There will be at least three in-house reader reports on your proposal.
-They form the basis for the contract we offer.
-Some focus on the writing, others on the potential sales—the idea is to
+The in-house reader reports on your proposal will form the basis for the contract we offer.
+Some focus on the writing, others on the potential sales – the idea is to

 get a range of views.
-You can see them on your Book Details page.
-All our in-house readers have years of experience in the publishing industry.
+We aim to have a minimum of three reports on your title, but if it's clear from the first one or two that it's not a suitable fit, we may decline at that point.
+You can see the reports on your Book Details page.
+Our in-house readers have years of experience in the publishing industry.

 Reader report for The Last Stop, Lodestone Books

 - We ask the readers to comment on what contract level they think the book should be; more in Chapter 6.

 The Managing Director makes the final decision, taking the reports into account.
 Although most of the time the decision will follow the reports, there are occasions

 when it will go against the majority verdict.

 - The reports can sometimes be logged within a day or two, although there is a minimum five-day default built into the system between the proposal going out for review and a contract

 being offered.
 It is extremely rare for a book to be out for review longer than two weeks.